MridulHu/Adobe_Hackathon_2025/README.md

 Python 3.10 (Slim)

-pdfplumber, jsonschema
+pdfplumber, jsonschema,
-spacy (with a <200MB model)
+spacy (with a <200MB model),
 Docker